 | Beggar's Bridge |

-Legend has it that he fell in love with Agnes Richardson, who was daughter of the local squire, but her father disapproved of the relationship as Thomas was only a poor sheep farmer - and so he used to wade the river here to meet Agnes in secret.
+He fell in love with Agnes Richardson, who was daughter of the local squire, but her father disapproved of the relationship as Thomas was only a poor sheep farmer - and so he used to wade the river here to meet Agnes in secret.

 Whilst this story is almost certainly a load of rubbish, it is pretty bridge, and the going continues to be pretty as we continue to head on up the river.